-The CHAIRMAN requested Mr. Hoofien to explain the connection between the /role that role that should be played by the Currency Board and the control of foreign exchange in a written memorandum.
+The CHAIRMAN requested Mr. Hoofien to explain this connection between the role that that be played by the Currency Board and the control of foreign exchange in a written memorandum.

-Mr. HOOFIEN (Jewish Agency) confirmed, upon the Chairman's request, that he agreed with the Commission's view that the appointment of an observer to the Currency Board to serve pro tem up to 15 May, with the Commission reserving its position after that date, would do no harm and might be useful.
+Mr. HOOFIEN (Jewish Agency) confirmed, upon the Chairman's request, that he agreed with the Commission's view that the appointment of an observer to the Currency Board to serve pro te mup to 15 May, with the Commission reserving its position after that date, would do no harmand might be useful.

-Mr. Hoofien offered to submit a written summary of the statement he had just made, and Mr. REEDMAN (Senior Economic Adviser) was asked to prepare, on receipt of Mr. Hoofien's written statement, his comments on the latter.
-When Mr. Reedman's comments were ready another discussion with Mr. Hoofien would be held.
+Mr. Hoofien offered to submit a written summary of the statement he had just made, and Mr. REEDMAN (Senior Economic Adviser) was asked to prepare, on receipt of Mr. Hoofien's written statement, his comments on the latter, When Mr. Reedman's comments were ready another discussion with Mr. Hoofien would be held.
 Mr. HOOFIEN (Jewish Agency) expressed a desire to come before the Commission again to discuss with it the matter of the food supply, and particularly the financing of the food supply.